Advocacy starts with understanding

 MINNESOTA BILL SF 3489

 - Prevent Jury bias.
-Take measures to combat social inflation and avoid influencing jurors against physicians before a verdict.
+Take measures to combat social inflation and avoid influencing jurors before a verdict.

 - Fair economic damage.
 Ensure accurate assessment of medical expenses, future earnings.

 - Caps on Non-economic damages.
 Pain/suffering is severely biased and subjective.
+All life is precious All patients come to healthcare with pain, suffering, or fear of disease.
+Unfortunate events happen in healthcare and outside of healthcare everyday.
+Healthcare and our communities cannot afford to pay for excessive amounts for selective pain/suffering.
 ACS (American College of Surgeons) recommends $250K cap, while a proposed cap of $500K in Minnesota aims for a fair and sustainable amount for pain/suffering.

 - Reducing statute from 4 years to 2 years.
 This puts reporting consistent with most states.
 Longer statutes lead to unfair trials due to lack of recall, and delay in resolution of harm events.
 In addition, if a patient is harmed, filing an early claim is essential to future care of other patients.